Eminent Chinese of the Ch'ing Period

-The two volumes in 1103 pages comprise some 800 biographical sketches on leading figures of the Qing dynasty (Ch'ing) (1636–1912) in China.
+The two volumes in approximately 1100 pages comprise some 800 biographical sketches on leading figures of the Qing dynasty (1644–1912) in China.
 The articles cover Han Chinese, Manchu, Mongol, and other Inner Asian figures, as well as some Europeans.
 Each article includes a short list of sources and secondary scholarship.
 There are three indices—personal name, book names, and subjects.